National Museum of Cambodia: Collections

 Together with the adjacent Royal University of Fine Arts and its Department of Archaeology, the National Museum of Cambodia works to enhance knowledge of and preserve Cambodian cultural traditions and to provide a source of pride and identity to the Cambodian people.
 The museum also serves a religious function; its collection of important Buddhist and Hindu sculpture addresses community religious needs as a place of worship.
 A permanent exhibition, Post-Angkorian Buddha, supported by UNESCO and a number of individuals and local businesses, opened in 2000 to extend the religious function of the museum.

 Under the auspices of the Cambodian Department of Museums, the museum not only manages its own collection, staff, and premises but also supports and oversees all other state-run museums in Cambodia.
 Its activities are further supported by private individuals, foreign governments, and numerous philanthropic organizations.
 The activities of the museum include the presentation, conservation, safekeeping, interpretation, and acquisition of Cambodian cultural material, as well as the repatriation of Cambodian cultural property.
 Looting and illicit export of Cambodian cultural material are a continuing concern.

 Outside of Cambodia, the museum promotes the understanding of Cambodian arts and culture by lending objects from its collection for major international exhibitions.
 This practice was in place before Cambodia's recent decades of unrest and was reinstituted in the 1990s, starting with an exhibition held at the National Gallery of Australia in 1992.
 Subsequent exhibitions have been held in France, the United States, Japan, South Korea, and Germany.

 Repatriation of artifacts

 In July 2024, 14 sculptures were repatriated to Cambodia from the U.S. and were displayed at the museum.
 This was a welcome success for Cambodia's efforts to bring back thousands of artifacts looted or trafficked out of the country.
 Of those repatriated and put on display at the museum, a stone sculpture from the 10th century of the female goddess Uma from the ancient royal capital of Koh Ker, was highly anticipated.
+In February 2026, 74 artefacts looted from Cambodia by British art collector and dealer Douglas Latchford were formally repatriated and displayed at the museum.